ruineto/portfolio/README.md

 portfolio
 =========

-This repository is my portfolio that contains all my work and experiences I have.

 **Hi, my name is Rui Neto.**
 **I'm a student of Integrated Masters in Computer and Telematics Engineering.**
 **I decided to make my own portfolio to present my skills and some of my work and experiencies.**